The distribution of Weierstrass points on a tropical curve: Canonical measure and resistor networks

-where $x$ is a length-preserving parameter on a segment, $dx$ is the Lebesgue measure, and $y_0$ is a fixed point in $\Gamma$.
-This defines $\mu$ on the open dense subset of $\Gamma$ where the second derivative exists; at the finite set of points where $r(-,y_0)$ is not differentiable, or where the valence of $x$ differs from 2, we let $\mu_\Gamma= 0$. \end{dfn}
+where $x$ is a length-preserving parameter on a segment, $dx$ is the Lebesgue measure, and $y_0 \in \Gamma$ is fixed.
+This defines $\mu$ on the open dense subset of $\Gamma$ where the second derivative exists; at the finite set of points where $r(-,y_0)$ is not differentiable, or where the valence of $x$ differs from 2, we let $\mu = 0$. \end{dfn} For brevity, we will refer to the Zhang canonical measure simply as the canonical measure.

+\begin{rmk} The first derivative of a smooth function on $\Gamma$ is only well-defined up to a choice of sign, since there are two directions in which we could parametrize any segment.
+The second derivative, however, is well-defined on each segment (without choosing an orientation).
+Either choice of direction yields the same second derivative since $(\pm 1)^2 = 1$. \end{rmk}